lwambisrat/classes/README.md

-# This repository contains different operation using class constructor based on real world scenarios using javascript.
+# This repository contains different real world scenarios using class constructor based on javascript code.